Un-EVIMO: Unsupervised Event-Based Independent Motion Segmentation: Experiments

-In Table~\ref{tab:iou}, we report the IoU our \ours{} against competing methods on different classes of EVIMO.
+\textbf{Quantitative Evaluation} In Table~\ref{tab:iou}, we report the IoU our \ours{} against competing methods on different classes of EVIMO.
 The IoU is computed on masked events directly in order to compare with single-event labeling approaches.
-The IoU score is computed as
+The IoU score is computed as:

 where $E_t$ is the set of projected events surrounding time $t$. $P_t$ and $O_t$ are the projected mask and ground truth in 2D. $E_t, P_t$, and $O_t$ are all subsets of all pixels.
 The comparison is evaluated at 40Hz, which is the default evaluation frequency for the dataset.
 Comparison methods can be divided into two classes: supervised and optimization-based.
 In supervised methods, a mask of a moving object is provided at each time.
 On the other hand, EMSGC in the table is an optimization-based method, which does not use mask labels.
 Instead, multiple motion models are fitted to the events by alternating between contrast maximization and flow fitting.
-It is worth noting that the EMSGC method is very sensitive to parameters such as the class of the parametric model and the number of objects.
-In our evaluation, we had to devote considerable effort to tuning the parameters to get the best performance.
-Our model outperforms the supervised spiking method and unsupervised ESMGC (with per-sequence tuning).
-It can be seen that our method is comparable to supervised methods on Tables, Floor, Wall and Fast Motion.
-Compared to supervised methods, the main disadvantage of our approach is the lack of sharp boundaries in prediction because the network is trained with noisy labels.
-To better evaluate this, we computed the ``detection'' rate of IMOs on the floor sequence by thresholding the predicted IOU at 0.3.
-Our detection rate is 0.912, which indicates that we can find the object $91\%$ of the time.
-It is possible that the lack of sharp mask boundaries contributes to low IoU values.
-In terms of inference speed, we are able to run inference with neural network-based methods well over 40Hz on an RTX 3090 GPU.
-EMSGC performs worse in this category due to iterative optimization steps.
-EMSGC takes $7$ to $10$ seconds to process 25 ms of events on average.
+It is worth noting that the EMSGC method is sensitive to parameters such as the class of the parametric model and the number of objects.
+Due to the large amount of evaluation data (thousands of frames per sequence), we were unable to tune the parameters for each slice.
+Instead, we tuned for each sequence and generously reported the top 30 performance to give it a fair comparison.
+This further emphasizes the advantages of our pseudo-label-based method over per-event-slice optimization.
+Please refer to the supplemental material for more details.